-The Head of Estates Management is responsible for the physical security of staff, students, buildings and contents on campus, except for the residencies, which are the responsibility of the Head of Commercial Services.
-Both posts have the responsibility to investigate where the use of CCTV is not in line with this procedure.
-The Dean of the School of Engineering and Computing will investigate if the concerns relate to use of the system in the School of Engineering and Computing.
-The Head of Estates Management has delegated day to day responsibility for the CCTV system to the Facilities Manager at each campus.
-The Engineering Systems Manager has day to day responsibility in the School of Engineering and Computing.
+The Head of Campus Services is responsible for the physical security of staff, students, buildings and contents on campus and the residencies.
+The Head of Campus Services has the responsibility to investigate where the use of CCTV is not in line with this procedure.
+The Dean of the School of Computing, Engineering and Physical Science will investigate if the concerns relate to use of the system in the School of Computing, Engineering and Physical Science.
+The Head of Campus Services has delegated day to day responsibility for the CCTV system to the Facilities Manager at each campus.
+The Engineering Systems Manager has day to day responsibility in the School of Computing, Engineering and Physical Science.